2005 Venezuelan parliamentary election: Political parties' withdrawal

 The deadline for candidate withdrawal was Saturday, 3 December, at 4:00 pm.
 The CNE announced that not all of the boycotting political parties formally withdrew, meaning that only 10.08% of the candidates were officially out of the elections.
 The withdrawals left most opposition parties outside the election.
-Movement Towards Socialism (Movimiento al Socialismo), Red Flag Party (Partido Bandera Roja) and Democratic Left (Izquierda Democrática) did, however, participate in the election, but won no seats.
+Red Flag Party (Partido Bandera Roja) and Democratic Left (Izquierda Democrática) participated in the election but won no seats.